Need some ideas for conducting effective employee engagement activities?

 As an entrepreneur who has a million issues to deal with, making sure that the employees are engaged and having fun might not be sitting on top of the priority list.
 Invest in your employees, and they would be ready to do much more than what their ‘Job Description’ says.
 Keeping employees motivated is pivotal to any organization, and thankfully, there are many ways for you to make it happen.

-Employee engagement activities are done periodically by big companies as they understand its importance because people spend a majority of their ‘awake’ time at their jobs.
+Employee engagement activities are done periodically by big companies as they understand their importance because people spend a majority of their ‘awake’ time at their jobs.

 Are Employee Engagement Activities Important?

-Here are 10 ideas which you can use in your workplace to keep your employees engaged:
+Here are 10 employee engagement activity ideas that you can use in your workplace to keep your employees engaged: